 7-8-9: OWL (Our Whole Lives) offered afternoons in the Fall through LIAC

 7-8-9: COA (Coming of Age) offered afternoons in the spring through LIAC

 10-11-12: OWL (Our Whole Lives) offered afternoons in the winter through LIAC

 Youth Group Leaders: Melissa Elliott-Brogan, Ted Masters, Judd Kramarcik, Gretta Johnson-Sally with other UUFSB helpers

 In these groups, young people meet and discuss topics ranging from current issues in Unitarian Universalism and other religions, to their spirituality.
-The Youth Group, which meets on Sundays twice a month from 5-7pm, has a youth worship and business meeting.
+The Youth Group, which meets on Sundays from 5-7pm, has a youth worship and business meeting.
 They plan activities and social action projects within our Fellowship as well as in the community.
 Many youth also attend Metro NY CONs to spend time with other Unitarian Universalist Youth.